 The earliest forms of the language have likely existed since the Stone Age.
 However, the specific history of the language remains a mystery.

 Some claim that the various groups of people occupying the Korean peninsula eventually became one, forming a single language.
-This likely happened during the unification period in the 6th to 14th century.
+This likely happened during the unification period in the 6th to the 14th century.
 And in the 15th century, the modern Korean language we all know was formed.

 The language used to be written with Chinese characters, which was one of the many writing systems used for representing Korean sounds.
 However, the Chinese characters couldn’t precisely represent the sounds of the Korean language.
 During the reign of King Sejong, the Korean writing system called Hangul, which was originally called 훈민정음 (hunminjeongeum) was completed.
 Hangul is the writing system that best encapsulates the sound of the Korean language.